UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Star DKG (SDKG)

-Fig. \ref{LinOS} defines LinOS (Linear One-Shot), a sealed, handle-bound prover for Schnorr DL that runs the optimized Fischlin transform inside the KeyBox.
-LinOS ensures: (i) all per-challenge linear evaluations $j_i+e k$ remain internal; (ii) at most one $(e_i,z_i)$ ever leaves the KeyBox per commitment $a_i$ (enforced by sealing and state continuity); and (iii) all rare-structure oracle queries are issued internally under a dedicated \gROCRP\ context.
+In contrast to a na\"{\i}ve design that samples prover nonces $j_i\leftarrowdollar\Zp$ and stores them in mutable KeyBox state, LinOS derives each nonce deterministically as $j_i:=\PRF(\seed,\langle\texttt{"LinOS/nonce/v1"},\sid,K,i\rangle)\bmod p$ from a static KeyBox-resident seed~$\seed$ (Assumption~\ref{assump:seed-integrity}) and session-bound inputs.
+This deterministic derivation follows the design principle of RFC~6979~\cite{RFC6979} and EdDSA~\cite{RFC8032} (deterministic nonces for (EC)DSA/Schnorr signatures) and of resettable zero-knowledge~\cite{CGGM00}, adapted to the Fischlin-transform setting.
+LinOS ensures: (i) all per-challenge linear evaluations $j_i+e k$ remain internal; (ii) at most one $(e_i,z_i)$ ever leaves the KeyBox per commitment $a_i$, enforced by sealing and state continuity; and (iii) all rare-structure oracle queries are issued internally under a dedicated \gROCRP\ context.
 In the UC proof, LinOS proofs are treated only as $\mathrm{\Pi}^{\mathsf{KeyBox}}_{\mathsf{DL}}$ proofs, whereas all protocol-consistency proofs that require straight-line extraction use $\mathrm{\Pi}^{\mathsf{UC}}_{\mathsf{DL}}$ under a disjoint context.
 For corrupted parties, the simulator mediates \gROCRP\ access.
-We get the following security semantics: \begin{itemize} \item The statement $K$ is bound at \textsf{FS.Start} to the KeyBox’s resident key (share); the host cannot request a proof for any other statement. \item For each commitment $a_i$ produced by \textsf{FS.Start}, at most one $(e_i,z_i)$ ever leaves the KeyBox (enforced by sealing), preventing an external party from obtaining two responses to the same $a_i$. \item No intermediate $z_{i,e}$ is exposed beyond the selected $(e_i,z_i)$; hence an adversary cannot solve for $k$ by differencing two responses with the same $a_i$. \item The ``one-shot'' sealing of $\mu$ assumes state continuity (Assumption~\ref{assump:tee-continuity}); in particular, an adversary cannot roll back or fork the KeyBox to obtain two accepting responses $(e,z)$ and $(e',z')$ for the same commitment $a$.
-If this were possible, Schnorr special soundness would reveal the resident share:
+We get the following security semantics: \begin{itemize} \item The statement $K$ is bound at \textsf{FS.Start} to the KeyBox’s resident key (share); the host cannot request a proof for any other statement. \item For each commitment $a_i$ produced by \textsf{FS.Start}, at most one $(e_i,z_i)$ ever leaves the KeyBox (enforced by sealing), preventing an external party from obtaining two responses to the same $a_i$. \item No intermediate $z_{i,e}$ is exposed beyond the selected $(e_i,z_i)$; hence an adversary cannot solve for $k$ by computing the difference of two responses with the same $a_i$. \item The ``one-shot'' sealing of $\muFS$ assumes state continuity (Assumption~\ref{assump:tee-continuity}).
+Even if the one-shot seal is circumvented by a rollback of mutable KeyBox state, the deterministic nonce derivation (Lemma~\ref{lem:rollback-robust}) ensures that replaying the same $(\sid,K)$ regenerates the same nonces $j_i$ and hence the same commitments and (given the same \gROCRP\ oracle answers) the same proof transcript---no new information is obtained.
+For distinct sessions with different~$\sid$, the derived nonces are pseudorandomly independent under PRF security, so the probability of a commitment collision is negligible.
+Consequently, the catastrophic ``one rollback reveals~$k$'' path via Schnorr special soundness is eliminated, and key-opacity is preserved even under approximate state continuity.
+This hardening follows the established principle of deterministic nonce generation~\cite{RFC6979,RFC8032} and resettable ZK~\cite{CGGM00}.
+Note that this does not fully close the $\varepsilon_{\mathsf{sc}}$ gap for all rollback-affected state; see Remark~\ref{rem:rollback-scope} for the precise scope. \item All \gROCRP\ oracle calls $H_b(\mathsf{ctx},\cdot)$ made during \textsf{FS.Prove} are local to the KeyBox ITM and are not visible at the host/API boundary.
+The host observes only $(\mathbf a,\pi_\DL)$ and the public verification outcome. \end{itemize}